Skip Navigation

 Sights and Activities

-Peggy's Cove, Nova Scotia
+Cabot trail, Nova Scotia

-Peggy's Cove, Nova Scotia
+Cabot trail, Nova Scotia

 Fortress of Louisburg

 The Fortress of Louisbourg was originally built by the French in the 18th century.
-It was designated as the capital of the French colony Ile Royale (present day Cape Breton) and was the first line of defence in the battle for North America with the British.
+It was designated as the capital of the French colony Ile Royale (present day Cape Breton Island) and was the first line of defence in the battle for North America with the British.
 The Fotress was first sacked by the British in 1754 after a six week seige.
 Over the next 15 years the Fortress was returned to the French in a treaty and captured again by the British until it was destroyed in 1760.
 In 1961, then Prime Minister of Canada, John Deifenbaker started the rebuilding process of the Fortress of Louisbourg.
 This rebuilding took most of the next two decades when it was finished in the 1980s.
 Currently it is an interactive site which provides a glimpse into 18th century life and the history of Nova Scotia and Canada.

 Top